eag1ex/bank-application/readme.md

 * JSHINT, TSLINT

+#### Depreciation notice
+This project is no longer maintained *(because Im busy building new exciting things!).* If you find something is not working, please check release date of the project, and adjust to corresponding Node.js (even) version, then it should work.

+If you are interested in my work and have questions about this project, **please drop me a comment, or email me, thanks!**

 ###### Instalation
 * You need to **install mongoDB** before running this application.
-Instructions to install on your OS here: https://docs.mongodb.com/manual/installation/ make sure you assing mongod to global path, or run it from the /bin folder, and assing new database path.
+Instructions to install on your OS here: https://docs.mongodb.com/manual/installation/ make sure you assign mongod to global path, or run it from the /bin folder, and assign new database path.
 * If you have problems with Sass run **$/ npm run fix** to rebuild
 * **npm install will** will install all node_modules and bower_components.